anenadic/committee-task-forces-templates/task-force-charter-template.md

 ### Roles and Responsibilities

-Description of all the roles within the taskforce, along with their responsibilities (i.e. the tasks and duties of a particular role).
+Description of all the roles within the task force, along with their responsibilities (i.e. the tasks and duties of a particular role).

 __Example:__
 - Chair, responsible for: